noprompt/meander/README.md

 #### `with`

-The `with` pattern operator enables patterns to bound and then later referenced much like `clojure.core/let`.
+The `with` pattern operator enables patterns to be bound much like `clojure.core/let`.

 ```clj
 (with [%ref1 pat1